-At pre-rally scrutineering, the tyre manufacturer will be recorded by the

-FIA.

-- For a given rally, all tyres used by these drivers must come from the

-same tyre supplier.

-60.3.2 Tarmac tyre (dry Dry tyres

-and wet) Type of tyres that may be used:

-- One specification of tyre being of the same construction and pattern,

-supplied in two compounds at each applicable event.

-- Tyres available: The quantity of 2 nd choice compound tyres will not be

-more than 80% of the total quantity of tyres.

-- A third compound may be permitted and specified in the rally

-supplementary regulations.

-Homologation:

-- Tarmac tyres must comply with Appendix V and be homologated by the

-FIA for those cars.

-Wet tyres

-Type of tyres that may be used:

-- One specification of tyre only.

-- Wet tarmac tyres must comply with Appendix V and be homologated by the FIA for

-those cars.

-60.3.3 Tarmac tyre For the Monte Carlo Rally only, an 8"x18" snow type tyre will be permitted.

-(snow / non

-studded)

-60.3.4 Tarmac tyre For the Monte Carlo Rally only, an 8"x18" snow type studded tyre will be permitted.

-(snow / studded)

-If studded tyres are permitted in a rally, studs must comply with WRC Appendix V, Sections C. and D.

-60 3 5 Gravel tyre Type of tyres that may be used:

-e.aron gro - One specification of tyre being of the same construction and pattern,

-supplied in two compounds of which one compound shall be nominated

-by the FIA for use throughout each rally.

-- 16 tyres of the other compound may be used instead of the nominated

-compound.

-60.3.6 Snow tyre (gravel)

-, , , Stud details must be given in the rally supplementary regulations.

-If studded tyres are permitted in a rally, studs must comply with WRC Appendix V,

-Sections C. and D.

-60.3.7 Minimum weight The minimum weight must be :

-for Asphalt and - For an asphalt tyre: 8kg

-Gravel tyres - For a gravel tyre: 11kg

-r
+At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA. - For a given rally, all tyres used by these drivers must come from the same tyre supplier.
+60.3.2 Tarmac tyre (dry Dry tyres and wet) Type of tyres that may be used: , - One specification of tyre being of the same construction and pattern, supplied in two compounds at each applicable event. - Tyres available: The quantity of 2 nd choice compound tyres will not be more than 80% of the total quantity of tyres. - A third compound may be permitted and specified in the rally supplementary regulations.
+1 Homologation: - Tarmac tyres must comply with Appendix V and be homologated by the FIA for those cars.
+Wet tyres Type of tyres that may be used: - One specification of tyre only. - Wet tarmac tyres must comply with Appendix V and be homologated by the FIA for 20.00 those cars.
+60.3.3 Tarmac tyre For the Monte Carlo Rally only, an 8"x18" snow type tyre will be permitted. (snow / non studded) 60.3.4 Tarmac tyre For the Monte Carlo Rally only, an 8"x18" snow type studded tyre will be permitted.
+60.3.4 (snow / studded) For the Monte Cano Raily Only, and \$10 \$1000 type studded tyre will be permitted.
+(Silow / Studued) If studded tyres are permitted in a rally, studs must comply with WRC Appendix V, Sections C. and D. 60.3.5 Gravel tyre Type of tyres that may be used: • - One specification of tyre being of the same construction and pattern, supplied in two compounds of which one compound shall be nominated by the FIA for use throughout each rally. - 16 tyres of the other compound may be used instead of the nominated compound.
+60.3.6 Snow tyre (gravel) One specification of tyre in one compound suitable for mounting on a 7"x15" rim.
+Stud details must be given in the rally supplementary regulations.
+If studded tyres are permitted in a rally, studs must comply with WRC Appendix V, CO C = BAIndings and the later Sections C. and D. 60.3.7 Minimum weight The minimum weight must be: for Asphalt and - For an asphalt tyre: 8kg Gravel tyres - For a gravel tyre: 11kg

-60.4 4 NON-PRIORITY DRIVERS ENTERED WITH AN R5 CAR AND WHO HAVE NOT BEEN ENTERED AS P2P OR P2 DRIVERS DURING THE CURRENT YEAR NON-PRIORITY DRIVERS ENTERED WITH A 2WD CAR 60.4.1 Type of tyres to be used: tyres - Make of tyres: free 60.4.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).
+60.4 NON-PRIORITY DRIVERS ENTERED WITH AN R5 CAR AND WHO HAVE NOT BEEN ENTERED AS P2P OR P2 DRIVERS DURING THE CURRENT YEAR NON-PRIORITY DRIVERS ENTERED WITH A 2WD CAR 60.4.1 For all types of Type of tyres to be used: tyres - Make of tyres: free 60.4.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).
 Important: no tyres homologated before 1/05/2013 are allowed.
 For tarmac tyres, non-priority drivers may continue to use the previously homologated specifications as long as the tread pattern is in compliance with Appendix V. (please refer to the list of eligible asphalt tyres published on the FIA website).
 60.4.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
 60.4.4 Gravel tyre Free gravel tread pattern.